Before you submit a complaint

-- whether your issue is a 'concern, feedback, and enquiry' or a 'complaint'
+- your issue is defined as an ‘enquiry or concern' or a 'complaint'

-- whether your complaint can be dealt with by the Student and Student-Related Complaints Policy, or whether there is another more suitable policy or process in place at RMIT.
+- your issue can be dealt with by the Student and Student-Related Complaints Policy, or whether there is another policy or process to help you resolve your issue.

 - a matter that requires action but can be addressed informally in the first instance